-- identify and evaluate arguments in the transcript - explain why you do or do not agree with the broadcaster's views.
+- identify and evaluate arguments presented in the article - Explain why you do or do not you agree with the writer's views.

-Base your speech on what you have read in the transcript.
-Be careful to use your own words.
+Base your letter on what you have read in the passage, but be careful to use your own words.